Azure/azure-webpubsub/docs/getting-started/publish-messages/js-publish-message.md

 toc: true
 ---

-# [JavaScript] Quick start: publish and subscribe messages in Azure Web PubSub
+# Quick start: publish and subscribe messages in Azure Web PubSub

-In this tutorial you'll learn how to publish messages and subscribe them using Azure Web PubSub.
+In this tutorial you'll learn how to publish messages and subscribe them using Azure Web PubSub with JavaScript SDK.

+The complete code sample of this tutorial can be found [here][code].

 ## Prerequisites